metinsay/docluster/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-**Docluster** is an open source project that aims to bring the natural language processing community together.
+**docluster** is an open source project that aims to bring the natural language processing community together.
 The demand for NLP increases each year as processing power increases and machine learning advances.
 As a result, many research projects are conducted on NLP and related subjects.
-Keeping up with these advancements from all around the world is nearly impossible.
-Docluster tries to bring all studies from all countries into a library that can be easily applied, visualized and deployed.
+Keeping up with these advancements from all around the world is nearly impossible. `docluster` tries to bring all studies from all countries into a library that can be easily applied, visualized and deployed.

 **You want to contribute?
 Great!
 See [Contribute](./CONTRIBUTING.rst) section.**

 ## Vision

-Natural lanaguage processing space is populated with many individual and organizational projects that provide specific needs of consumer.
-Unfortunately none so far tries to serve future innovation.
-Docluster aims to fill this void by being:
+Natural language processing space is populated with many individual and organizational projects that provide specific needs of consumer.
+Unfortunately none so far tries to serve future innovation. `docluster` aims to fill this void by being:

 **Free:** Many projects that provide powerful NLP tools come with a price attach to it (usually a monthly subscription or a per request).
-Even seeing the 'Pricing' tab on the website of these projects, discourages people who are genuinely interested to contribute.
-Docluster aims to break this wall by providing these tools and many more with open source code.
+Even seeing the 'Pricing' tab on the website of these projects, discourages people who are genuinely interested to contribute. `docluster` aims to break this wall by providing these tools and many more with open source code.

 **Up-to-date on research:** There are so many research projects conducted that it is almost impossible to keep up.
-These projects are usually presented through a white paper and occasionally a repo separately created just for that particular research.
-Docluster aims to keep people up-to-date by bringing tools in a sigular repo.
+These projects are usually presented through a white paper and occasionally a repo separately created just for that particular research. `docluster` aims to keep people up-to-date by bringing tools in a singular repo.

 **Open to contributions:** Large organizations such as Google, Facebook, MIT are the leading most of the research projects in NLP.
-However, there are many individuals who are making innovative contributions to the community.
-Docluster aims to be a platform for these individuals.
+However, there are many individuals who are making innovative contributions to the community. `docluster` aims to be a platform for these individuals.
 All the credit still stay with the individual that invented the new model.

-**All-language support:** Although launguage is a major factor in NLP, most efforts are put into more common languages like English.
-However, there are research projects in other languages as well and these projects are usually conducted in their respective country.
-Docluster tries to join all these research projects by inviting people from all around the world to contribute.
+**All-language support:** Although language is a major factor in NLP, most efforts are put into more common languages like English.
+However, there are research projects in other languages as well and these projects are usually conducted in their respective country. `ocluster` tries to join all these research projects by inviting people from all around the world to contribute.

-**Easy to use:** Many NLP models require some sort of training step before any usage.
-Docluster gives the user the option to train their models or use a pre-trained model.
+**Easy to use:** Many NLP models require some sort of training step before any usage. `docluster` gives the user the option to train their models or use a pre-trained model.
 It comes with a pre-trained model catalog where users can programmatically download or upload pre-trained model.

 ## Upcoming Features